richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 ## Programs

 Almost all programs can be left as-is.
-6e removes a number of programs that are in 5e ([see the comparison for details](#heading=h.qq42cy2eu42o)), but they are harmless to leave in place, I think.
+6e removes a number of programs that are in 5e ([see the comparison for details]({{< relref "comparison.md#programs" >}})), but they are harmless to leave in place, I think.
 6e also changes how a few programs work in order to use the new Edge mechanic; again, this can be ignored.

-{{% alert title="TODO" color="warning" %}}link above{{% /alert %}}

 The only exception is the **Guard** program, which should be removed, as it only works in the context of marks gained against the decker.